-University of Colorado Denver requires at least 120 semester hours to graduate with a bachelor's degree.
+University of Colorado Denver requires at least 120 semester hours to complete a bachelor's degree.

 If students would like to graduate in less time than normal, they can choose the accelerated degree program.
-UCD does accept transfer credits.
+UCD accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, UCD has a summer session, so students can earn credits during the summer.

 UCD offers an orientation program before the start of fall classes to prepare new students for college life.

 |New Student Orientation||√|

 Reminder: UCD may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.